 Get into the groove with some dystopian fiction.

 If you’re up for reading dystopian books, the number one pick for me would be Station Eleven by Emily St. John Mandel.
-It’s about a swine flu pandemic that wipes out most of the world’s population and a group of nomadic actors and musicians who survive and band tother to travel the countryside bringing tiny glimmers of hope and culture to the remaining people.
-Despite the gloomy storyline, this is actually quite an uplifting book in many ways.
-It’s been recently been turned into a TV series, so look out for it on your screens.
+It’s about a swine flu pandemic that wipes out most of the world’s population and a group of nomadic actors and musicians who survive and band tother to travel the countryside, bringing tiny glimmers of hope and culture to the remaining people.
+Despite the gloomy storyline, this is actually quite an uplifting book.
+It’s been adapted for television, so look out for it on your screens.
 But honestly, I think the writing is beautiful so I would try to read it first.

 Alternatively, you could try some escapist thrillers.

 I’ve got a penchant for Stella Rimington books.
 She writes books about spies (the type of stories that get made into TV series like Spooks).
-They are definitely page-turners and not particularly memorable (sorry Stella) but quite well written and easy to consume.
+They are definitely page-turners and not especially memorable (sorry Stella) but well written and easy to consume.
 Other favourites are police procedurals.
-Try Scott Turow’s Presumed Innocent which is also one of my all time favourite movies.
+Try Scott Turow’s Presumed Innocent, which is also one of my all-time favourite movies.

-I recently read Anne Cleve’s new book called The Long Call which I enjoyed very much and my son has offered to lend me Dervla McTiernan’s new book (The Good Turn) which I’m excited about.
+I recently read Anne Cleve’s new book called The Long Call which I enjoyed very much and my son has offered to lend me Dervla McTiernan’s new book The Good Turn which I’m excited about.
 If you are planning the read this, I would definitely go back to the beginning of the series and read The Ruin first.
-The books can be read out of order, but I prefer to read them in order of publication.
+They can be read out of order, but I prefer to read them in order of publication.